clwangUSC/harry-potter-gen-z/book_1/chapter_2.md

 "Damn was it gucci there?"

-The nope rope jabbed its tail again and Harry read on: This specimen's parents were shipped and was born in the zoo.
+The nope rope jabbed its tail again and Harry read on: This noodle's parents were immigrants.
 "Oh shit, I get u-- so you've neva been to Brazil."

 As the snek zigged its head, a loud ass shout behind Harry snatched both of their wigs.
 "DUDLEY!
 MR.DURSLEY!
 COME AND COP A LOOK A THIS SNEK!
 YOU'LL BE TRIPPIN' WIT WHAT THIS SNEK IS DOING."